Office Hours:Please refer to the syllabus and/or contact via email.

 - Racialized risk, technoscience and postcolonial biopolitics

-Nicole Charles is an Assistant Professor of Women and Gender Studies in the Department of Historical Studies at the University of Toronto Mississauga, with a graduate appointment in the Women and Gender Studies Institute at the University of Toronto.
-Her scholarship has a strong interdisciplinary approach to questions and issues of care, affect, healing, gendered and racialized risk, technoscience and coloniality in the Black Atlantic.
+Nicole Charles is an Assistant Professor of Women, Gender and Sexuality Studies in the Department of Historical Studies at the University of Toronto Mississauga, with a graduate appointment in the Women and Gender Studies Institute at the University of Toronto.
+Her scholarship has a strong interdisciplinary approach to questions and issues of care, affect, healing, gendered and racialized risk, technoscience, and coloniality in the Black Atlantic.

 Together with Dr. OmiSoore Dryden (Dalhousie University), Dr. Charles is working on an edited collection entitled Black Technoscience Here which centers transnational and diasporic Black technoscientific praxes and methodologies in an effort to broaden perspectives on what technoscientific thought and method entails, while unearthing the politics of doing so as part of a transnational dialogue.

 Dr. Charles is an active member of the international Black Feminist Health Science Studies Collective.

 PhD, Women and Gender Studies, University of Toronto

 - Charles, N. (2020).
 Suspicion and/as Radical (Care): Looking Closer at Vaccine Hesitancy in Postcolonial Barbados.
 Social Text (38.1/ 142).

 - Charles, N. (2018).
 HPV Vaccination and Affective Suspicions in Barbados.
 Feminist Formations 30 (1): 46 – 70

 - 2020 Connaught New Researcher Award, Connaught Fund, University of Toronto

 - 2018 – 2020 McLuhan Centre for Culture and Technology Working Group, University of Toronto